pyiron/pyiron/docs/source/installation_remote.rst

 12. Now, copy the contents of :code:`id_rsa_YOURHPC.pub` over to the remote cluster into the :code:`$HOME/.ssh/authorized_keys`.

-If the file is not empty, make sure that there is an empty line in between.
+If the file is not empty, make sure that there is an empty line in between entries.

 Check that the key works by checking that we can :code:`ssh` into the remote cluster on your local terminal without a password: